 In a development from a very different side of the industry, the Grundig Smart Kitchen concept knows who is coming to dinner, suggests a menu, and automatically orders the missing ingredients from local vendors.

 Such Artificial (and Location-Aware) Intelligence will not only be asked to enable an efficient autonomous world but also to enhance human lives.

-We are entering an era where artificial intelligence is humanised and humans are digitalised.
+We are entering an era where artificial intelligence is humanized and humans are digitalized.
 The path towards a balance may be long and difficult although the tech is proceeding quickly.

 Alongside robots mimicking humans, we're also beginning to see devices, surfaces and environments gaining life and bringing intelligence to the world around us.

 New capabilities in natural voice understanding, machine learning and AI enable conversational interfaces, leading to the disappearance of buttons and displays.

 In the Lexus UX Concept car, for example, an interactive holographic sphere assumes many of the functions previously reserved for the dashboard.